turboapps/docs/building/working_with_containers/containers.md

 ### Processes and Stopping Containers

 The life cycle of a container is controlled by the processes within that container.
-Processes in a container spawn as child processes of the **Spoon VM** executable, which manages the container environment.
+Processes in a container spawn as child processes of the **Turbo VM** executable, which manages the container environment.

 When a process within a container exits or completes, the container exits as well.